How to secure your future financially in 2024

 • The following exercise may help you:

 • Every day note down the expense.
-Even the smallest expense such as teacigarette, snacks, etc. must be noted down as Debits.
+Even the smallest expenses such as teacigarettes, snacks, etc. must be noted down as Debits.

 • Every expense/debt should be classified as essential, nice to have (once in a while), totally unnecessary, and extravagant.